MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 ## Bot variable behavior when implementing Power Automate flows

-Sometimes, you might use a flow or Skill to initialize or fill in a variable.
-However, you may find you also want to initialize the variable in another way at a different point in the conversation, or you may have already set the output variables of the flow or Skill.
-In this case, the flow or Skill will still run, and it will fill in that variable, overwriting what it has previously been filled in with.
+Sometimes, you might use a flow or Skill to initialize or fill in a variable in a chatbot.

+When a user interacts with the chatbot, however, the variable might be filled in at an earlier point in the conversation, or you may have [already set the variables externally](authoring-variables-bot.md#set-a-bot-variables-value-from-external-sources).

+In this situation, the flow or Skill will still run and fill in the variable, overwriting whatever was previously stored in the variable.

 ## Set a bot variable's value from external sources